-While almond milk, coconut milk, and other non-dairy milks are usually fine on a keto diet, most vegan cheeses are not.
+While almond milk, coconut milk, and other non-dairy milks are usually keto-friendly, most vegan cheeses are not.
 That’s because they’re often made with soy, which is not a healthy choice for a keto diet.
 Typically, cheese substitutes also contain less fat and more carbs than real cheese.
-One ounce of cheese analog has 70 calories, 3.2g protein, 7g carbs, and 3.7 grams of fat.
+One ounce of cheese analog has 70 calories, 3.2 grams of protein, 7 grams of carbs, and 3.7 grams of fat.

-As previously discussed, low-fat and reduced-fat cheese is highly processed (a bad thing) and usually made with skim milk (also a bad thing).
-Stick with full-fat cheese only.
+As mentioned, low-fat and reduced-fat cheese is highly processed (a bad thing) and usually made with skim milk (also a bad thing).
+Stick with full-fat cheeses only.

-And finally, some cheeses contain less fat or more carbs than other cheeses.
-You can still eat them as long as you remember not to eat too many carbs overall, but make sure to keep an eye on your macros if you eat cottage cheese or ricotta cheese.
+Finally, some cheeses contain less fat or more carbs than other cheeses.
+You can still eat them as long as you remember not to eat too many carbs overall.
+But make sure to keep an eye on your macros if you eat cottage cheese or ricotta cheese.